Wednesday's coronavirus updates | Second case reported in Vermilion; 33 'active' in Champaign County

 Before he left, police were on site, he said.

-Pliura said the church canceled the drive-through after public health officials called asking for the event to be shut down.
-But Champaign-Urbana Public Health District Administrator Julie Pryde said that’s not true — it was church officials who contacted her this morning seeking advice about whether to allow the drive-through to proceed, and she had no contact with the church before that time.
+Pliura said the church canceled the drive-thru event after public health officials called asking for it to be shut down.
+But Champaign-Urbana Public Health District Administrator Julie Pryde said that’s not true — it was church officials who contacted her this morning seeking advice about whether to allow the event to proceed, and she had no contact with the church before that time.

 First Christian Church Pastor Jeff Sutton said Pryde is correct.